ajharh9/portfolio/README.md

-# 🌟 Portfolio: Ajhar Hussain
+# 🌟 Portfolio: Azhar Hussain

 Welcome to my portfolio repository!
 This project is a showcase of my skills, projects, and achievements in software development, with a focus on **full-stack development**, **backend systems**, and **DevOps practices**.